slee1107/Git-Training/README.md

 We have visited quite a few places on our little git journey!

-However, to be techincal, other than the initial clone, we haven't done anything that required network access.
+However, to be technical, other than the initial clone, we haven't done anything that required network access.
 We haven't actually gone anywhere!

 Now is the time in which we must `branch` out, and be `master`s of our own destiny.
 We are going to push our current project to our very own git host.

 First, we need an awaiting, empty git repository on a git-hosting service.

-> This can be anything really, but this is the point at which your instructor will show you how to create a repo on their preffered service for the lesson, if you don't already have one in mind.
+> This can be anything really, but this is the point at which your instructor will show you how to create a repo on their preferred service for the lesson, if you don't already have one in mind.

 Ultimately, all you need is a git endpoint URI.